 The psychology of this play is what you want to recognize.
 Why morning?
 Because the trading volume is higher — the stock is more liquid and more likely to bounce.

 This is one of my all-time favorite patterns.
 It made me my first million.* Check out the CYDY daily chart.
 This was one of the top OTC stocks of 2020.
 It offered a bunch of trading opportunities.

 Notice the volume spike as it went supernova — liquidity increased during the price spike and inevitable fall on June 30.

 Part of what you’ll learn when you join the Trading Challenge is how to do stock analysis.
 But not a super-math-whiz type of analysis.
 I don’t use the fancy technical analysis indicators.
 Day highs, lows, and momentum work for most of the trades I make.

 That’s not to say you won’t have to study your butt off!
 You will.
 There’s no cheating success in the stock market.

 You need to learn both technical and fundamental analysis.
 Most losses come from disregarding some key indicator.
 It might be something from either of these two methods.

 Fundamental analysis is more about the company — how does it do business?
-What are it’s products?
+What are its products?
 Is it doing deals with some big, established company?
-Is there a new product release coming soon?
+Will the company release a new product soon?

 Technical analysis is like the charts above.
 How is the stock behaving?
 Is there enough trading volume?
-Are there trading patterns forming.
-Is there a history of morning panics?
+Are there trading patterns forming?
+Do you see a history of morning panics?

 A combination of technical and fundamental analysis should be part of your trading plan.
 Keep it in a trading journal so you can remember what works and what blows.